shatsky/lightning-image-viewer/README.md

 Note: Windows binary should work properly on Windows 10 version 1903 (May 2019 update, in which support for setting process code page to UTF-8 via app manifest was added) and later

-Note: Ubuntu package is built on/for Ubuntu 25.04 (1st Ubuntu release with SDL3, as of writing this it's not released yet, but daily images are available)
+Note: Ubuntu package is built on/for Ubuntu 25.04 (1st Ubuntu release with SDL3)

 ## Usage